Skip to main content

 +

-Construction pricing comes from the independent builder you choose — whether that's your local contractor or a builder in the Ground Shapers network.
-Performance Footing provides the footing/system spec and material pricing; build labor, equipment, and site work are quoted directly by the builder based on size, base system, and site conditions.
+Construction labor pricing comes from the contractor you choose.
+Performance Footing provides product and material pricing; build labor, equipment, and site work are quoted directly by your contractor based on size, base system, and site conditions.

 How long does a new arena build take?